Geoff Jenkins: Minor leagues

 Jenkins was drafted by the Milwaukee Brewers in the first round (9th overall) in the 1995 Major League Baseball draft.
-He spent the 1995–1998 seasons within the Milwaukee farm system, and made his big league debut with the Brewers as an early season call-up, on April 24, 1998.
+He spent the 1995–1997 seasons within the Milwaukee farm system, and began the 1998 season in the minor leagues.

 Milwaukee Brewers

-On April 24, 1998, he singled off Orel Hershiser, in his first career plate appearance against the San Francisco Giants and hit a fifth-inning home run off Hersheiser in his third career plate appearance.
-On September 23 that same year, in the midst of a tense Wild Card race, Jenkins hit the routine fly ball that Brant Brown of the Chicago Cubs dropped allowing three runs to score and the Brewers to win.
+Jenkins made his major league debut on April 24, 1998, and he singled off Orel Hershiser in his first career plate appearance and hit a fifth-inning home run off Hershiser in his third career plate appearance.
+On September 23 of that same year, in the midst of a tense Wild Card race, Jenkins hit the routine fly ball that Brant Brown of the Chicago Cubs dropped allowing three runs to score and the Brewers to win.
 Jenkins would go on to bat over .300 in his 2nd and 3rd seasons, driving in 90 or more runs three times for one of the perennially weaker teams in the league.

 In 2000, he was the Brewers' team MVP.
 He led the Brewers in batting average (.303) and home runs (34).
 His 2002 season was cut short when on June 17 in a game against the Houston Astros he suffered a horrific-looking dislocated ankle when sliding into third base feet first during a game.
 He was safe on the play.
 He was selected to the National League's All-Star team in 2003 via the MLB's All-Star Final Vote contest where a player is selected from both leagues by fans to join their respective team after the initial roster is announced.

 On June 8, 2004, he became the 8th player in Major League history to strike out six times in a single game.
 After playing in left field for virtually his entire career, he moved to right field for the 2005 and 2006 seasons when Milwaukee acquired Carlos Lee.

 In 2006, Jenkins experienced a prolonged offensive slump, struggling in particular against left-handed pitching.
 In August 2006, the Brewers benched Jenkins, one of their highest-paid players at the time, in favor of the younger Corey Hart.

 In 2007, Jenkins returned to left field to platoon with Kevin Mench.
 On October 30, 2007, the Brewers officially declined their $9 million option on Jenkins' contract, making him a free agent for the 2008 season.